Noble-Lab/crema/docs/index.rst

    $ crema data/psms.mztab

-Suppose your Crux files are located at the directory "data/target_psms.txt" and "data/decoy_psms.txt".
+Suppose your Tide files are located at the directory "data/target_psms.txt" and "data/decoy_psms.txt".
 Simply run the following command:

 .. code-block:: bash